Kevin Vann: Priesthood

-Vann was ordained to the priesthood for the Diocese of Springfield in Illinois by Bishop Joseph McNicholas on May 30, 1981.
-He then furthered his studies in canon law at the Pontifical University of St. Thomas Aquinas in Rome, residing at the Pontifical North American College.
-In May 1985, Vann earned his Doctor of Canon Law degree.
+Vann was ordained to the priesthood for the Diocese of Springfield in Illinois by Bishop Joseph McNicholas at the Cathedral of the Immaculate Conception in Springfield on May 30, 1981.After his 1981 ordination, Vann traveled to Rome to resided at the Pontifical North American College while studying in that city.
+He was awarded a Doctor of Canon Law degree from the Pontifical University of St. Thomas Aquinas in Rome in early 1985.

-Upon his return to the United States in 1985, Vann served as parochial vicar at Blessed Sacrament Parish in Springfield until 1990.
-He served as judge, defender of the bond, and procurator on the diocesan tribunal from 1985 to 1994, also serving on the metropolitan court of appeals for the Province of Chicago.
+After Vann's return to Springfield in 1985, the diocese assigned him as parochial vicar at Blessed Sacrament Parish.
+During this time, he served as judge, defender of the bond, and procurator on the diocesan tribunal from 1985 to 1994, also serving on the metropolitan court of appeals for the Province of Chicago.
 Between 1989 and 1990, Vann was also parochial administrator of St. Mary Parish in Pittsfield, Illinois, Holy Redeemer Parish in Barry, Illinois, and Holy Family Parish in Griggsville, Illinois.

 Vann was pastor of St. Benedict Parish in Auburn, Illinois (1990–1992) and later of Our Lady of Lourdes Parish in Decatur, Illinois (1992–2001).
 While serving at Our Lady of Lourdes, he was also: